ML4ML: Automated Invariance Testing for Machine Learning Models: Methodology: Testing Framework

-As shown in Figure \ref{fig:Workflow}, our ML4ML framework for invariance testing includes two workflows: a \emph{development workflow} and a \emph{deployment workflow}.
-In the former workflow (lower part of Figure \ref{fig:Workflow}), one collects a repository of models and uses them to train ML assessors for invariance testing.
-For each type of invariance $\mathcal{T}$, this workflow will yield one assessment model or an ensemble of models, which are to be used in the latter workflow (upper part of Figure \ref{fig:Workflow}).
+As shown in Fig. \ref{fig:Workflow}, our ML4ML framework for invariance testing includes two workflows: a \emph{development workflow} and a \emph{deployment workflow}.
+In the former workflow (lower part of Fig. \ref{fig:Workflow}), one collects a repository of models and uses them to train ML4ML assessors for invariance testing.
+For each type of invariance $\mathcal{T}$, this workflow will yield one assessment model or an ensemble of models, which are to be used in the latter workflow (upper part of Fig. \ref{fig:Workflow}).